-The department of the Company in charge of internal audit conducted audit on one related company based on an audit plan and reported the results thereof to the Board of Directors and the Audit & Supervisory Board of the Company.
+The department of the Company in charge of internal audit conducted audit on two related companies based on an audit plan and reported the results thereof to the Board of Directors and the Audit & Supervisory Board of the Company.

 5. System to ensure effective audit by Audit & Supervisory Board Members of the Company